-Senate declares Police IG enemy of democracy and not fit to hold any public office — Nigeria Today
+Breaking news: Senate declares IGP Idris enemy of democracy and not fit to hold any public office — Nigeria Today

-Senate declares Police IG enemy of democracy and not fit to hold any public office
+Breaking news: Senate declares IGP Idris enemy of democracy and not fit to hold any public office

 By Abel Udokene